 Student Arts Journalism

-Day Eight supports an annual student arts journalism competition for undergraduates enrolled or recently enrolled at area colleges and universities.
-The DC Student Arts Journalism Challenge is designed to identify and support talented young arts journalists.
+Day Eight supports an annual student arts journalism competition for undergraduates enrolled or recently enrolled at DC-area colleges and universities.
+The Student Arts Journalism Challenge is designed to identify and support talented young arts journalists.

 Washington Post visual arts critic Michael O’Sullivan wrote: